 She is a member of several arts associations including Plein Air Florida,

-Plein Air New Mexico, Tampa Bay Plein Air Painters, Plein Air Artists Colorado, Women Painters of the Southeast, Professional Association of Visual Artists and Founding member of Adirondack Mountain School Painters, former member of National Academy of Professional Plein Air Painters.
+Plein Air New Mexico, Tampa Bay Plein Air Painters, Plein Air Artists Colorado, National Academy of Professional Plein Air Painters, Professional Association of Visual Artists and Founding member of Adirondack Mountain School Painters.